davidlj95/ngx/projects/ngx-meta/docs/content/guides/set-metadata-using-routing.md

 ## Next steps

-To know more about the shape of the JSON containing metadata values to set, checkout the [metadata values JSON guide](metadata-values-json.md).
+To know more about the shape of the JSON containing metadata values to set, check out the [metadata values JSON guide](metadata-values-json.md).

-If you want to set some values for every page, disregarding the route, checkout how to set some [default metadata values](defaults.md)
+If you want to set some values for every page, disregarding the route, check out how to set some [default metadata values](defaults.md)

 [^1]: Actually using the [`NgxMetaService`](ngx-meta.ngxmetaservice.md) APIs under the hood